Tetsuo: The Bullet Man: Release

-The film premiered on 5 September 2009 as part of the Venice Film Festival and premiered in the US on April 25, 2010 as part of the Tribeca Film Festival.
+Tetsuo: The Bullet Man premiered on 5 September 2009 as part of the Venice International Film Festival, although Tsukamoto was unsatisfied with the cut and later re-edited the film.
+The new cut premiered in the United States on 25 April 2010 as part of the Tribeca Film Festival.
+In July 2010, IFC Midnight purchased the North American distribution rights and Middle Eastern digital rights from sales agent Coproduction Office.